 Step 2: Gain Work Experience

 Employers, such as those at medical facilities or home health care agencies, may look for prospective coordinators who have some experience in the field.
 On-the-job training in an aide position can help individuals develop the necessary skills, including how to communicate with clients or monitor vital signs.
 Individuals can also gain experience by working with nursing staff and supervisors.
 Typical duties may include carrying out personal care goals, as well as coordinating with other staff.

-- Consider obtaining professional credentials.
+Consider obtaining professional credentials.
 Organizations like the National Association for Home Care and Hospice (NAHC) offer professional certification.
 The Certified Home/Hospice Care Executive (CHHE) credential, which is offered by the NAHC, requires a degree and experience.

 Step 3: Find Work as a Personal Care Coordinator

 Personal care coordinators can look for further work at medical facilities or find a position within a health care service provider.
 They may also choose to complete additional formal education to become a nurse or related medical professional.
-Additionally, personal care coordinators may choose to become self-employed and open their own home health agency.
-In addition to overseeing personal care, coordinators also perform administrative functions, such as scheduling appointments for caregivers to provide clients with care and keeping records of types and amounts of care provided.
+Additionally, personal care coordinators may choose to become self-employed and open their own home health agencies.
+In addition to overseeing personal care, coordinators also perform administrative functions, such as scheduling appointments for caregivers to provide clients with care and keeping records of the types and amounts of care provided.

 To review, personal care coordinators may choose to pursue formal education and voluntary certification, and a high school diploma and on-the-job training are generally required.